 Introduced on 1 July 2014, the Indigenous Advancement Strategy replaced more than 150 individual programmes and activities with five flexible, broad-based programmes:

 - Remote Australia Strategies

-The Indigenous Advancement Strategy is changing the way Australian Government funding is delivered to ensure it is more flexible and better designed to meet the aspirations and priorities of individual communities.
+The IAS changed the way Australian Government funding is delivered to ensure it is more flexible and better designed to meet the aspirations and priorities of individual communities.
 Together, we can achieve real and lasting results to close the gap on disadvantage and ensure all Australians have the same opportunities in life.